Poste restante: Russia

-For incoming parcels, a certain fee must be paid if the package’s cost or weight exceeds the duty-free limits.
+For incoming parcels, a certain fee must be paid if the package's cost or weight exceeds the duty-free limits.
 Until early 2022, the limits were €200 and 31 kg (approx. 68 lbs) per package (regardless of the number of packages received over a time period).
 After Russian imports had been sanctioned following the invasion of Ukraine, the cost limit was temporarily increased to €1,000.

+Serbia

+In Serbia, mail is addressed to Post-Restant or Poste restante, which is written after the full name of the recipient (as appears on the identification to be presented ID document or a passport, if abroad).

+The example of address is as follows :